Community Anchor Institutions

 What is a Community Anchor Institution (CAI)?

 Community Anchor Institutions (CAI) are an important alternative to having a broadband connection at home.
-The term “community anchor institution” means an entity that facilitates greater use of broadband service which can be:
+The term “community anchor institution” means an entity that facilitates greater use of broadband service such as a:

 • School,